r-hub/blog/content/post/2022-09-01-r-dependency/index.md

 </div>

 The peak at R 2.10 might be related to the fact that [it is automatically added when developers embed data in their packages with `usethis::use_date()`](https://github.com/r-lib/usethis/issues/631).
+You can also notice at peak at R 3.5.0.
+It is possible that this is linked to [the change in the serialization format used by R](https://github.com/wch/r-source/blob/79298c499218846d14500255efd622b5021c10ec/doc/NEWS.3#L1540-L1550).
+Data objects embedded in packages developed with R \>= 3.5.0 are by default only compatible with R \>= 3.5.0.
+However, these are nothing more than educated guesses and only a proper, in-depth, analysis could confirm what made developers switch to a newer R version.
+This analysis could look at diffs between package versions and see what new R feature packages are using when they bump the R version dependency.

 # How to avoid depending on a new version?

 For the various reasons presented above, it might not always be desirable to depend on a very recent R version.
-In this kind of situation, you may want to use the backports package.
+In this kind of situation, you may want to use the [backports package](https://github.com/r-lib/backports).
 It reimplements many of the new features from the more recent R version.
 This way, instead of having to depend on a newer R version, you can simply add a dependency to backports, which is easier to install than a newer R version for users in highly controlled environments.

 Backports is not a silver bullet though, as some new features are impossible to reimplement in a package.
 Notably, this is the case of the native R pipe (`|>`), introduced in R 4.1.0.
 Roughly speaking, this is because it is not simply a new function, but rather an entire new way to read R code.